Davidpereira2803/imposter-hunt/README.md

+---
+layout: page
+title: How to Play
+permalink: /README/
+---

-# 🎭 Imposter Hunt
+# How to Play Imposter Hunt

-**Imposter Hunt** is a fast-paced social deduction game built with **React Native and Expo**, where players try to uncover who among them is the imposter — all on a single shared device.
+**Imposter Hunt** is a fast-paced social deduction game where players try to uncover who among them is the imposter — all on a single shared device.

-## 🕹️ About the Game
+## About the Game

 Gather your friends and take turns passing the phone around.
 Everyone except one player receives a secret word from a chosen topic — but the **Imposter** has no clue!
 Your goal: give hints, discuss, and vote out the impostor before they can figure out the word.

-### 🔹 How to Play
+### How to Play

 1. **Setup** – Add 3+ players and pick a topic (Food, Animals, Movies, Countries).
 2. **Role Reveal** – Each player privately views their role (Civilian or Imposter).